vadimdemedes/ink-text-input/readme.md

 Function to call when `Enter` is pressed, where first argument is a value of the input.

+### ignoreFilter

+Type: `Function`

+Whether the input listener should not fire if the specified function returns `true`.

 ## Uncontrolled usage

 This component also exposes an [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) version, which handles `value` changes for you.
 To receive the final input value, use `onSubmit` prop.